 Energy moves in chains too.
-For example the sun gives energy to heat air and water, which create the water cycle and flowing water in rivers, and the flowing water can turn a turbine in a dam, which can generate electricity to light up a light bulb in your house.
+For example, the sun gives energy to heat air and water, which create the water cycle and flowing water in rivers, and the flowing water can turn a turbine in a dam, which can generate electricity to light up a light bulb in your house.

 Every time you change energy to a new form you lose some to heat or friction or sound or something else, your energy use is inefficient.
 There is only a finite amount of energy in the universe.
 The universe has exactly the amount it started with.
 Energy cannot be created or destroyed.
 This is called the principle of energy conservation.

 All the energy in the universe was originally stored in chemical bonds.
 The sun gives off heat and light as it creates and destroys chemical bonds.
-But energy does change form and whenever it does, it moves from high energy efficient chemical bonds to more and more inefficient forms.
-From order to disorder.
+But energy does change form and whenever it does, it moves from high energy efficient chemical bonds to more and more inefficient forms and from order to disorder.
 This is the principle of entropy, moving from order to chaos, the natural state of the universe.
 The more energy we waste in doing jobs we did not intend, the less we have to work with at a given moment.
 There’s plenty of energy in the universe, there’s no fear of running out, but humans are limited in our capacity for gathering efficient, useful forms of energy.
 That’s why we try to conserve energy and use more energy efficient forms.

 - Look for other chains of energy around your home or neighborhood.
 Where does the energy for your body come from?
 What is the chain of energy that moves your car or heats or cools your home?